 Caregiving After Surgery for Heart Failure

-Encouraging your loved one to eat a healthy diet will help the healing process after heart failure surgery.
-The doctor will issue special dietary instructions if they are needed.
-It is common after surgery to have a poor appetite at first.
+A healthy diet will help the healing process.
+The doctor will issue special instructions if needed.
+A poor appetite is common after surgery at first.
 If this happens to your loved one, encourage him to eat smaller, more frequent meals.
-Appetite should return within the first few weeks.
-If it does not, contact the doctor.
+If they still don’t want much food after a few weeks, reach out to the doctor.